Woodland Lake, Hessie Trailhead, Indian Peaks Wilderness Area, Colorado

-The trail begins on a steep dirt road lined with aspen and wildflowers, merging with the South Fork of Middle Boulder Creek at the King Lake - Devils Thumb Bypass Trail split (.85 miles : 9,455').
+The trail begins on a steep dirt road that merges with South Fork Middle Boulder Creek at the King Lake - Devils Thumb Bypass Trail split (.85 miles : 9,455').

-The Woodland Lake Trail bears left and steepens up Woodland Creek to a footbridge (2.8 miles : 10,022'), past which the climb intensifies on a rugged, shifting path.
+The Woodland Lake Trail bears left and steepens up Woodland Creek to a footbridge (2.8 miles : 10,022'), past which climbing intensifies on a rugged, shifting path.
 It moderates briefly in a tranquil forest braided with streams and dotted with glades (3.2 miles : 10,395').
-This is a good place to see deer, elk, bear and grouse.

-Access and views are limited from its north shore, but crossing the narrow outlet to its southeast shore leads to grassy slopes and arguably the vicinity's best views.
+Access and views are limited from its north shore, but crossing the narrow outlet to its southeast shore leads to grassy slopes and better views.

-From this vantage you may also see the dramatic spillover from Skyscraper Reservoir (11,220') in the upper northwest corner of the valley.
+From this point you may also see the spillover from Skyscraper Reservoir (11,220') in the upper northwest corner of the valley.
 Continue on the main trail .15 miles to social trails around Woodland Lake's open west shore.

 - N39 57.100 W105 35.696 — 2WD Parking Area for Hessie Trailhead

 - N39 57.278 W105 36.192 — Hessie Trailhead

 - N39 57.330 W105 36.780 — .85 miles : King Lake - Devils Thumb Bypass split

 - N39 57.265 W105 37.000 — 1.1 miles : Lost Lake Trail split